 3. We work together

-With the help of couples therapy, you can move from struggling to understand and meet the needs of yourself and your partner to enjoying a peaceful and fulfilled relationships with your partner.
+With the help of couples therapy, you can move from struggling to understanding; meet the needs of yourself and your partner; and enjoy a more peaceful and fulfilling relationship.

 As you progress through couples therapy, you may find: